fchikwekwe/GoExercism/README.md

-Go exercises complete on exercism
+Completing exercises on exercism to learn and practice Golang.
+This repo is for BEW 2.5.